 - Australia has one of the world’s best performing economies, we are now earning more than ever before.

-Source information is always good to be discerning.
+When sourcing information it is always good to be discerning.
 Think about the source of the information.
 Who gathered it, what is their underlying agenda.
-These figures do clearly show that we will have an ongoing under supply of affordable housing and as an investor, this is a good thing.

 - Over 90% of the world’s millionaires made their first million from property.

 - Investing in growth property is like a bad haircut; time fixes everything.